JViehman/NationalParks/README.md

-# national_parks
+# National Parks Project

+## Aubrey Smiley McAuliffe, Beau Findley, and Jason Viehman

-Predicting monthly visits to National Parks using a variety of methods
+### Predicting monthly visits to National Parks using a variety of methods

-## Data for park locations and visitations were collected using the National Parks Service API.
+### Data for park locations and visitations were collected using the National Parks Service API.

-## Supplemental climate data for the same twenty year time span was gathered from _____.
+### Supplemental climate data for the same twenty year time span was gathered from _____.

-## Economic data and poverty measures for states during those years was compiled from Census Bureau archival data.
+### Economic data and poverty measures for states during those years was compiled from Census Bureau archival data.